SciML/Integrals.jl/README.md

 ```

 If we would like to compare the results against Cuba.jl's `Cuhre` method, then
-the change is one argument change:
+the change is a one-argument change:

 ```julia
 using Cuba